-Scottish Water is investing £5M to take care of Tomatin’s water supply.
+Scottish Water invest £5M to take care of Tomatin’s water supply.

-Tomatin’s existing Water Treatment Works (WTW) was commissioned in the 1980s and is now coming towards the end of its operational life.
-The new WTW is designed to ensure that Scottish Water can continue to provide clear, fresh drinking water to customers in Tomatin for many years to come.
+Tomatin’s previous Water Treatment Works (WTW) was commissioned in the 1980s and was coming towards the end of its operational life.
+The new WTW is designed to ensure that Scottish Water can continue to provide clear, fresh drinking water to customers in Tomatin and Moy for many years to come.

 Ariel view of water treatment works